-Trauma and Substance Abuse
+Childhood Trauma and Substance Misuse

-How Does Trauma Lead to Substance Abuse?
+How Can Trauma Lead to Substance Misuse?

-Later in adulthood, memories or triggered emotions come flooding back.
+Later in adulthood, memories or triggered emotions often come flooding back.
 The person may not remember the exact details but can suffer from mental health conditions such as anxiety or depression due to the abuse.

 When faced with painful memories or mental health problems, a person’s first response is often to simply cope.
-Some do this through self-medicating.
-By using a substance, they discover it can quell uncomfortable emotions and painful memories.
+Some do this through self-medicating, i.e., using a substance to attempt to quell uncomfortable emotions and painful memories.

 The substance serves as a sort of “medicine” because it reduces the immediate pain.

-How do drugs or alcohol work as a “medicine” for painful emotions?
-They provide temporary relief from unhappy and painful feelings by releasing a burst of chemicals such as pain-relieving endorphins into the brain.
+It often provides temporary relief from unhappy and painful feelings by releasing a burst of chemicals such as pain-relieving endorphins into the brain.

 Dual Diagnosis Treatment

 When someone has a substance use disorder along with a mental health condition, this is referred to as a dual diagnosis, aka co-occurring disorders.
 According to National Institute of Mental Health, it’s usually best to treat both disorders concurrently, as lack of treatment for one could compromise the treatment progress for the other.2

 A rehab facility that provides co-occurring disorder treatment is ideal for survivors of childhood trauma.
 This type of treatment program will address the person’s trauma and mental health conditions while also providing a safe environment for detox and treatment.